taocat/ukai/README.md

 UKAI is a Python program built on top of the [FUSE][] mechanism.
 The following software modules are required to run the UKAI filesystem.

-* [Python][]: You know.
+* [Python][python]: You know.
-* [FUSE][]: Filesystem in Userspace.
+* [FUSE][fuse]: Filesystem in Userspace.
-* [fusepy][]: A Python module that provides a imple interface to FUSE.
+* [fusepy][fusepy]: A Python module that provides a simple interface to FUSE.
-* [netifaces][]: A portable access to network interfaces from Python.
+* [netifaces][netifaces]: A portable library to access network interfaces from Python.

-In some environment, you may need to join the 'fuse' group and may need to configure the '/etc/fuse.conf' file to include the following line to disclose the filesystem to other users than the user running the UKAI filesystem.
+In some environment (e.g. Ubuntu), you may need to join the 'fuse' group and may need to configure the '/etc/fuse.conf' file to include the following line to disclose the filesystem to other users than the user running the UKAI filesystem.

     user_allow_other